blambeau/phd/writing/NOTES.md

   * Is a proof (argument) needed in Section 4.4.2 (injecting goals ensures system consistency)?

-  * Section 4.5 - Injecting control information
+  * Section 4.5 - LTS synthesis from high-level MSCs

-    * Is this an accurate title given the way this topic is introduced?

     * State that the initial state assumption is no longer required here.